drorlab/gvp-pytorch/README.md

 Implementation of equivariant GVP-GNNs as described in [Learning from Protein Structure with Geometric Vector Perceptrons](https://openreview.net/forum?id=1YLJDvSx6J4) by B Jing, S Eismann, P Suriana, RJL Townshend, and RO Dror.

-This repository serves two purposes.
-If you would like to use the GVP architecture for structural biology tasks, we provide building blocks for models and data pipelines.
-If you are specifically interested in protein design as described in the paper, we provide scripts for training and testing models.
+**UPDATE:** Also includes equivariant GNNs with vector gating as described in [Equivariant Graph Neural Networks for 3D Macromolecular Structure](https://arxiv.org/abs/2106.03843) by B Jing, S Eismann, P Soni, and RO Dror.

+Scripts for training/testing/sampling on protein design and training/testing on all [ATOM3D](https://arxiv.org/abs/2012.04035) tasks are provided.

-**Note:** This repository is an implementation in PyTorch Geometric emphasizing usability and flexibility.
-The original code for the paper, in TensorFlow, can be found [here](https://github.com/drorlab/gvp).
-We thank Pratham Soni for his contributions to the implementation in PyTorch.
+**Note:** This implementation is in PyTorch Geometric.
+The original TensorFlow code, which is not maintained, can be found [here](https://github.com/drorlab/gvp).

 <p align="center"><img src="schematic.png" width="500"></p>